The Microsoft Excel spreadsheets linked below document the Active Directory attributes exposed by the LDAP and WinNT providers.

 Spreadsheet of User Properties in Active Directory Users & Computers MMC.
 Documents the attributes corresponding to the fields on the following tabs of the user properties dialog of ADUC: General, Address, Account, Profile, Telephones, and Organization.

 Spreadsheet of all Active Directory attributes.
-Documents all attributes in a default installation of Windows 2003 Active Directory.
+Documents all attributes in a default installation of Windows Server 2008 R2 Active Directory.
 Does not include attributes added to the schema by Exchange.
 Indicates the syntax of each attribute in the schema, which are replicated to the Global Catalog, which are indexed, which are "constructed" (operational), which are not replicated, whether they are single or multi-valued, and which class of objects can use each attribute.
-The spreadsheet indicates which attributes are available in Windows 2000 Server and which are new in Windows Server 2003.
+The spreadsheet indicates which attributes were available in Windows 2000 Server and which were new in Windows Server 2003 or Windows Server 2008 and above.
+Some of the attributes that are shown as not available in Windows Server 2003, but available in Windows Server 2008, where introduced in Windows Server 2003 R2.

 Spreadsheet of User Object Property Methods.
 Documents all property methods available for user objects, which of these are supported by WinNT, the syntax, and the attributes they are based on.
 The value returned by a property method is not stored in Active Directory, but is calculated from other attributes.